Symptoms Of Ketosis And Diabetic Ketoacidosis Warning Signs

-Diabetic Ketoacidosis Is Not Ketosis
+Diabetic Ketoacidosis (DKA) Is Not Ketosis

 When you’re in ketosis, your body burns fat instead of glucose to produce energy.
 This produces acids called ketones in your body.
 But the levels of ketones aren’t alarming here.
 DKA is a potentially dangerous condition among diabetics that can be life-threatening.
 It occurs when the ketone levels in the body are high and when you have very high blood glucose levels accompanied by a severe shortage of insulin in the body.
 Triggers include not managing your diabetes properly (missing insulin doses), an illness (like flu or a urinary tract infection), surgery, taking steroidal medication, or binge drinking.5 When ketones begin to build up in your blood and start to enter your urine as well, it’ll bring on a host of symptoms characteristic of DKA.6

-Diabetic Ketosis More Likely In Type 1 Diabetics And Adults
+DKA Is More Likely In Type 1 Diabetics And Adults

 Symptoms Of Diabetic Ketoacidosis

 If your ketones are too high, you will start to notice some or all of these symptoms9:

 - Dehydration manifested as feeling unusually thirsty